skane88/simplebeam/README.md

 - [ ] Implementation of helper methods for different load types.
 - [ ] Multiple load cases & load combinations
 - [ ] Implementation of beams with pins & varying properties.

+# Contributing
+Feel free to contribute through a pull request to provide bug fixes, new features or documentation.

+Note that the intent of this program is that it will remain focussed on simple 2D beam bending only.